 “What of the Legion’s invasion?”
 Kaellax asked.

 “In the meantime,” Syanna added.
 “We continue to pursue our goals in the way of garnering knowledge.
-We have some of the best craftspeople and fighters that the Alliance has to offer.
+We have some of the best craftspeople and fighters that the world has to offer.
 We’ve grown considerably since we were formed, and we’re ready to end this fight against the Legion.”

 “Then I’ll get my battle gear,” I said with a smile.
 “It sounds like there is still work to be done.”